This blog provides information related to a research undertaken at the Centre for Business in Society at Coventry University.

 - Ferreira, J. (2017) Spaces of Community: Exploring dyanamics in the cafe industry.
 Coventry: Centre for Business in Society, Coventry University.

-I’m always interested to hear about new cafés, developments in the café industry and in general about the various elements of café culture – so please do get in touch if you have any ideas, or want to discuss the project.
+I’m always interested to hear about new cafés, developments in the café industry and in general about the various elements of café culture – so please do get in touch if you have any ideas, or want to discuss the research.